top of page

 Best Time to Travel Canning Stock Route (And Why We Go July)

-The Canning Stock Route can be travelled between April and September, but timing shapes the entire experience.
-After guiding this journey five times, Forest Explorers has learned that July often delivers the balance — cooler days, continual wildflowers, emerging desert light, and a quieter, more reflective outback.
+The Canning Stock Route can be traveled between April and September, but timing shapes the entire experience.
+After guiding this journey five times, I’ve learned that July often delivers the perfect balance.
+You’ll find cooler days, vibrant wildflowers, emerging desert light, and a quieter, more reflective outback.

 Vivid yellow Senna, a bush medicine laxative grows well below the red ridge.
 Defiantly a magical clear blue sky.